-- It's not about you.
-It's about them and what they're struggling with.
-This is not the time to discuss political or religious views or right or wrong. - · Don't use offensive terms related to mental health to describe yourself or others. - · Avoid labelling someone solely by their illness.
-People are more than their diagnosis. - Be mindful of your word choices.
+- It's not about you, it's about them and what they're struggling with.
+It's not the time to discuss political or religious views or right or wrong. - Don't use offensive terms related to mental health to describe yourself or others. - Avoid labeling someone solely by their illness.
+People are more than their diagnosis. - Be mindful of your own word choices.
 Use accurate and sensitive language when talking about people, especially if they may be experiencing mental health problems.